chandrashakhor/chandrashakhor/README.md

 ### Full Stack Web Developer

-I have completed all kinds of things that are needed for web development.✌️ ✌️
+<b>I have completed all kinds of things that are needed for web development.✌️ ✌️

-Expert IN: 1.html5 2.css3 3.Java Script 4.BootStrap 5.jQuery 6.MySQL 7.PHP
+Expert IN: 1.html5 2.css3 3.Java Script 4.BootStrap 5.jQuery 6.MySQL 7.PHP <b>

 ✔Also I have a good knowledge in MySql, C, Python.
 Feel free to contact with me.📩

 Skills: jQuery / BootStrap / JavaScript/ html5 / css3 / MySQL / PHP